RockefellerArchiveCenter/pictor/README.md

+This application has been marked as read-only and is no longer actively maintained or supported.
+Application functionality has been reimplemented in the [iiif_derivatives](https://github.com/RockefellerArchiveCenter/iiif_derivatives) and [iiif_manifests](https://github.com/RockefellerArchiveCenter/iiif_manifests) applications.

 # pictor

 A microservice to create image derivatives (JPG2000 and PDF files) and IIIF Manifests from digital content (TIFF files).